-Irdai approves Axis Entities' stake acquisition in Max Life Insurance
+IRDAI approves Axis entities' stake acquisition in Max Life Insurance

 ALSO READ

-Max Financial surges 13% as Axis Bank tweaks Max Life Insurance deal terms

-Axis Bank, subsidiaries to acquire 19% stake in Max Life in revised deal
+Axis entities get Irdai approval to acquire stake in Max Life Insurance

-Max Financial gets Irdai nod for share swap agreement with Mitsui Sumitomo

 -

-The Insurance Regulatory and Development Authority of India (Irdai) has given its nod to Axis Entities – Axis Bank and its subsidiaries – for acquiring up to 12 per cent stake in Max Life Insurance, thus paving way for Axis Entities to become a joint venture partner in the life insurance company.
+The Insurance Regulatory and Development Authority of India (IRDAI) has approved the acquisition of up to 12 per cent stake in Max Life Insurance Company by Axis Bank and its subsidiaries Axis Capital and Axis Securities.

+The IRDAI approval was an integral step in this long-awaited joint venture transaction which was first announced in April 2020.

-According to the transaction, Axis Bank will acquire 9 per cent stake in the life insurance company while Axis Capital and Axis Securities will acquire another 3 per cent in the company in the first leg of the transaction.
-Furthermore, Axis Entities – Axis Capital & Axis Securities – will have the right to acquire another 7 per cent in the life insurance company, in or more tranches.
-And, they do intend to acquire more stake in the company in the coming years.
+As per the proposed transaction, Axis entities have the right to acquire up to 19 per cent stake in Max Life of which Axis Bank proposes to acquire up to 9 per cent while Axis Capital and Axis Securities together propose to acquire up to 3 per cent in the first leg of the transaction.

-Max Financial Services is the holding company of the private sector life insurer Max Life Insurance.

 Dear Reader,